shorebirdtech/docs/docs/guides/code_push_release.md

    );
 ```

-We run the app using `shorebird run` to make sure this change does what we expect.
+Verify that this change does what we expect by running the app with `shorebird run`.

-After verifying, we will commit this change and push it to GitHub:
+Once this change has been verified, commit this change and push it to GitHub:

 ```sh
 git add lib/main.dart